 —Over $40,000 in new sponsorships for a NYC Catholic school and

 —Over $35,000 for a Californian senior services nonprofit appeal, despite starting later and more competition in the market.
+See more success stories here.

 I would love to help your nonprofit to succeed in fundraising too.